kshitijrajsharma/virtughan/docs/paper.md

-# **VirtuGhan: A Virtual Data Cube for On-the-Fly Geospatial Computations and Tiling**
+# **VirtuGhan: A Virtual Computation Cube for On-the-Fly Geospatial Computations and Tiling**

 ## **Authors**